terminationshock/lisst/README.md

 # lisst

-This tool displays the output of a program as an interactive list allowing you to launch another command for a selected line of interest.
+This tools reads from stdin and displays the input as a list.
+Each line is matched against a regular expression.
+Lines can be selected interactively to execute commands built upon selected matches.

 ![Screenshot](lisst.gif)